Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Methodology

 \section{Methodology}

-Based on the above observations and analysis, we identify decoupled similarity as a more reliable task-aware signal for token pruning.
-In this section, we propose DeSAP, a novel Decoupled Similarity-Aware Pruning method that integrates visual and textual semantic cues within the visual encoder.
-As illustrated in Fig.~\ref{fig0}, by leveraging text guidance prior the LLM, DeSAP enables dual-source guided token selection, effectively mitigating attention bias and improving pruning accuracy and efficiency.
+Based on the above analysis, we identify decoupled similarity as a reliable task-aware signal and propose DeSAP, a novel Decoupled Similarity-Aware Pruning method that integrates visual and textual semantic cues for pruning before LLM decoding.
+As illustrated in Fig. \ref{fig0}, by leveraging text guidance before LLM decoding, DeSAP enables dual-source guided token selection, effectively mitigating attention bias and improving pruning accuracy and efficiency.